-The files of the Ethics Committee on open cases shall be maintained in an encrypted secure central electronic file repository by the Academy office with access granted to the Ethics Committee, the Board of Directors, the Academy Information Technology (IT) Administrator, and the Academy Executive Director, as necessary.
-Access to these files shall be tracked and recorded.
+The files of the Ethics Committee on open cases shall be securely maintained by the Academy office with access granted to the Ethics Committee and the Board of Directors as necessary.

 When a case is finalized, the Chair of the Ethics Committee shall seal the committee records concerning the case.
-Access to these sealed files shall be available only to the Chair of the Ethics Committee; a person authorized in writing by the Chair or by the Board of Directors; and the Academy IT Administrator.
-Access to these files shall be tracked and recorded.
-If the Board issued a public sanction, the case record shall be maintained for fifteen (15) years from the date of closure; in all other cases, the records may be destroyed after five (5)years.
+Access to these sealed files shall be available only to the Chair of the Ethics Committee, or to a person authorized access in writing by the chair or by the Board of Directors.
+If the Board issued a public sanction, the case record shall be maintained for fifteen (15) years from the date of closure; in all other cases, the records may be destroyed after five (5) years.

-Ethics Committee members will have access to the secure file repository to fulfill their responsibilities.
-Any Ethics Committee members or Board members receiving ethics case files or case file materials, in any format, shall maintain the files and materials securely while the case remains open and shall promptly destroy or delete all pertinent files and materials after a case is closed.
+Any Ethics Committee members or Board members receiving copies of ethics case files or case file materials shall maintain the copies securely while the case remains open and shall promptly destroy the copies after a case is closed.